-A school community where everyone is committed to the ongoing pursuit of excellence – a place where there is transformation, growth and progress in chidren's social, moral, spiritual, cultural and academic lives.
+To build a school community where everyone is committed to the ongoing pursuit of excellence – a place where there is transformation, growth and progress in children’s social, moral, spiritual, cultural and academic lives.

 Roots - Friendship, Perseverance, Respect, Responsibility and Truth.